In and Around Duncan, Arizona

 Cutting across the vast alluvial fan were countless low stone walls.
 A bit of internet research over breakfast the next morning revealed that they may have been part of a series of thousands of such structures that were built in the 1910s and 1920s to conserve water and reduce erosion in the Gila River Valley.

-Our destination that day was an unimposing rock pile northeast of Virden.
+The next morning's destination was an unimposing rock pile northeast of Virden.
 The formation includes a window with a great view of Cañador Peak.

 To the west were the gleaming snow-capped Piñalenos.